sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210319: resolved leaks when wrong ECHConfig used by client - probably more to be done there, in terms of exploring all failure modes, but as the accept confirmation signal is still likely to change, probably ok for now

 - 20210315: nominal localhost operation with draft-09 and when
   a draft-10 ECHConfig loaded (no other draft-10 changes made yet).
 Next is to fix a bunch of purely draft-09 error cases to tidy